 Torsion bar suspension: types and features.
 What is torsion bar suspension

-In the designs of modern independent suspensions, along with a spring or a pneumatic balloon, a torsion bar (torsion, in translation from French) can also be used as the main elastic element.
-Torsion bar suspension provides the car with a number of advantages, the main of which are high ride comfort and compactness of the suspension.
-However, her significant disadvantages in the form of worse handling and rollback of the car, they do not allow the use of torsion bars in the bulk of modern passenger cars.
+In the designs of modern independent suspensions, along with a spring or air spring, a torsion bar (torsion - torsion, translated from French) can also be used as the main elastic element.
+Torsion bar suspension provides the car with a number of advantages, the main of which are high smoothness and compact suspension.
+However, her significant shortcomings in the form of worse handling and rollability of the car, they do not allow the use of torsion bars in the bulk of modern passenger cars.

 History of appearance

-Torsion bar suspension has been in use since the mid-1930s on cars.
+Torsion bar suspension has been used since the mid-1930s on cars.
 French brand Citroen.
 In the 1940s, torsion bars were used on racing cars Porsche.

 Legendary french car Renault 16 with torsion bar suspension

 Subsequently, they were used by many other automakers.
-For example, Renault, ZiL and Chrysler.
-The use of the torsion bar suspension was primarily due to good performance smooth running and simplicity of design.
+For example, Renault, ZIL and Chrysler.
+The use of torsion bar suspension was primarily due to good performance smooth running and simplicity of design.

 What is a torsion bar?

-The torsion device is a metal shaft or rod that twists in one direction.
-In cross-section, the torsion bar can be round or square, less often plate - consisting of several layers, working together in torsion.
+The torsion bar device is a metal shaft or rod that twists in one direction.
+In cross-section, the torsion bar can be round or square, less often plate-shaped - consisting of several layers that work together to produce torsion.

-One of the ends of the torsion bar is rigidly attached to the supporting arm of the suspension by means of a splined connection, the second is similarly fixed on the body or frame of the car.
-The axis of rotation of the lever and the axis of twisting of the torsion bar are on the same line.
-With a calculated resistance to twisting under load, the torsion bar supports the weight of the vehicle and provides an effective elastic connection between the suspension and body as the arm moves.
-The principle of operation of the torsion bar is also used in the stabilizer. lateral stability with opposite travels of the suspension of one axle.
+One of the ends of the torsion bar is rigidly attached to the suspension arm by means of a splined connection, the second is similarly fixed to the body or frame of the car.
+The axis of rotation of the lever and the axis of twist of the torsion bar are on the same line.
+Possessing a calculated resistance to torsion under load, the torsion bar holds the weight of the car and provides an effective elastic connection between the suspension and the body when the lever moves.
+The principle of operation of the torsion bar is also used in the stabilizer lateral stability with opposite suspension moves of one axle.

 Round torsion shafts

-The steel alloy from which the torsion bar is made possesses high performance elasticity and endurance, is able to withstand prolonged loads without deterioration of its properties.
-Shaft length and thickness also affect suspension performance and softness.
+The steel alloy from which the torsion bar is made has high performance elasticity and endurance, able to withstand long-term loads without deteriorating its properties.
+The length and thickness of the shaft also affects the performance and softness of the suspension.
 To protect against rust and destruction, the surface of the torsion bar is coated with a special anti-corrosion compound or a rubberized coating.

-The principle of operation of the torsion bar suspension
+The principle of operation of torsion bar suspension

-The torsion bar suspension works in the same way as a spring, leaf spring or air suspension.
-A steel rod - torsion bar acts as a spring element.
-When the suspension is in operation, a force is transmitted to the torsion bar from the support arm, which makes the rod twist up to a certain limit.
-After that elastic element returns to its original state, leveling and position of the lever.
+A torsion bar suspension works similarly to a spring, spring or air suspension.
+The spring element is a steel rod - a torsion bar.
+When the suspension operates, a force from the support arm is transmitted to the torsion bar, causing the rod to twist to a certain limit.
+After that elastic element returns to its original state, aligning the position of the lever.

 Front independent torsion bar suspension on wishbones

-The device and principle of operation of the torsion bar suspension
+Design and principle of operation of torsion bar suspension

-Front torsion bar suspension with wishbones (one or two, depending on the design) consists of the following elements:
+The front torsion bar suspension on wishbones (one or two depending on the design) consists of the following elements:

-• A longitudinally positioned torsion bar that works in torsion and replaces the spring.
+• A longitudinally located torsion bar that works to twist and replaces a spring.

-• The upper or lower arm that receives the main load, through which the force is transferred to the torsion bar.
+• The lower or upper lever that takes the main load, through which force is transmitted to the torsion bar.

-• Damping element - performing the function of damping vibrations.
+• Damping element - which performs the function of damping vibrations.

-Independent double wishbone front torsion bar suspension Toyota Hilux Surf
+Independent front torsion bar suspension with double wishbones Toyota Hilux Surf

-The compactness of the front wishbone torsion bar suspension allows efficient use of free space...
-For example, for the installation of massive wheel drives.
-In this regard, torsion bars have become widespread in the production frame SUVs combining increased cross-country ability with suspension softness.
-For example Toyota Land cruiser 100 (fastening the torsion bar to the lower arm) and Toyota Hilux Surf (torsion bar on upper arm).
-Also torsion bars are used on the front axle. commercial vehicles.
+The compactness of the front torsion bar suspension on wishbones allows for efficient use free space.
+For example, for installing massive wheel drives.
+In this regard, torsion bars have become widespread in production frame SUVs, combining cross-country ability with soft suspension.
+For example, Toyota Land Cruiser 100 (torsion bar fastening to the lower arm) and Toyota Hilux Surf (torsion bar on upper arm).
+Torsion bars are also used on the front axle commercial vehicles.

 Rear independent suspension with transverse torsion bars

-In the designs of the rear suspensions with a longitudinal arrangement of the levers, the torsion bars are installed transversely.
-Legendary French Renault car 16, produced until the 1990s, was equipped with a front suspension with longitudinal torsion bars, and a rear suspension with transversely.
+In rear suspension designs with longitudinal arms, torsion bars are installed transversely.
+Legendary French Renault car 16, produced until the 1990s, was equipped with a front suspension with longitudinal torsion bars, and a rear suspension with transverse bars.

 Rear suspension with transverse torsion bars

-A feature of the elastic elements of the rear suspension was their location - one was behind the other, which constructively attracted a difference in the wheelbase on the sides of the car (one of the wheels was closer to the front by a few centimeters).
-The handling and stability of the car left much to be desired, but it was the compactness of the torsion bar suspension that made it possible to significantly increase the volume luggage compartment, which largely determined the popularity of the model.
+A peculiarity of the elastic elements of the rear suspension was their location - one was behind the other, which structurally resulted in a difference in the wheelbase on the sides of the car (one of the wheels was several centimeters closer to the front).
+The car's handling and stability left much to be desired, but it was the compactness of the torsion bar suspension that made it possible to significantly increase the volume luggage compartment, which largely determined the popularity of the model.
 Currently, such a suspension scheme is not used by automakers.

 Semi-independent rear torsion beam

-The semi-independent U-shaped torsion beam, which has an integrated elastic bar, becomes more bending strength.
-At the same time, it allows the wheels of one axle to move slightly relative to each other when driving over irregularities.
-This improves the handling and stability of the vehicle.
-This suspension is used on rear axle most budget front wheel drive vehicles.
+A semi-independent torsion beam with a U-shaped section, which has an integrated elastic rod, becomes more resistant to bending.
+At the same time, it allows the wheels of one axle to move slightly relative to each other when driving over uneven surfaces.
+This achieves improved handling and stability of the vehicle.
+This suspension is used on rear axle most budget front wheel drive cars.

 Torsion bar suspension is an important option for any car, along with spring, spring, pneumatic and others.

-Recall that a car needs a suspension to provide shock absorption when the wheels of the car and its supporting system are connected.
-The suspension performs one more important function: it reduces the load on the wheels from the side road surface, stabilizing the position of the body while driving.
+Let us remind you that a car needs suspension in order to provide shock absorption when connecting the wheels of the car and its supporting system.
+The suspension performs another important function: it reduces the load on the wheels from the side road surface, stabilizing the position of the body when driving.

 A little background

-In the first half of the last century, around the 30s, the car manufacturer Volkswagen installed a design that was curious at that time on its Beatle model.
-As it turned out, it is a kind of prototype for the modern torsion bar suspension.
-Later this design was improved by the scientist Ledwink from Czechoslovakia, and then it was installed on Tatra vehicles.
+In the first half of the last century, around the 30s, the automobile manufacturer Volkswagen installed a design that was curious at that time on its Beatle model.
+As it turned out, it is a kind of prototype of a modern torsion bar suspension.
+This design was later improved by the scientist Ledvink from Czechoslovakia, and then was installed on Tatra cars.

-Then Ferdinand Porsche became interested in it, and already in the 40s he reproduced this idea of the professor and introduced it into mass production under the name "KDF-Wagen".
-Further, during the Second World War, this suspension was used in the construction of tanks and other military equipment...
-V post-war years Renault and Citroen are interested in torsion bars.
-However, soon, despite the ease of operation, the production of torsion bars became much more difficult, so it was abandoned.
-Currently, torsion bar suspension is widely used in trucks and on SUVs of some Japanese and American automakers.
+Then Ferdinand Porsche became interested in it, and already in the 40s he reproduced this idea of the professor and introduced it into mass production called "KDF-Wagen".
+Later, during the Second World War, this suspension was used in the design of tanks and other military equipment.
+IN post-war years Renault and Citroen became interested in torsion bars.
+However, soon, despite the ease of operation, the production of torsion bars became much more difficult, so they abandoned it.
+Currently, torsion bar suspension has become widespread in trucks and on SUVs from some Japanese and American automakers.

 Device

 The torsion bar suspension consists of metal shafts.
 They work on the so-called torsion.
-So, one end of the shaft is fixed on the chassis, and the other - on a special lever, which in turn is connected directly to the axle of the car.
-The torsion shaft is usually made of high temperature steel.
-Due to its strength, this material can undergo heavy loads without harm.
+So, one end of the shaft is fixed to the chassis, and the other - to a special lever, which in turn is connected directly to the axle of the car.
+The torsion shaft is usually made of high-temperature steel.
+Due to its strength, this material can endure heavy loads without harm.
 The torsion beam (or shaft) can have two locations depending on the type of vehicle.
 For example, in passenger cars it is placed transversely.
-Most often, torsion bar suspension is found on rear-wheel drive cars.
-On trucks, the beam has a longitudinal position.
+Most often, torsion bar suspension is found on rear-wheel drive passenger cars.
+On trucks, the beam has a longitudinal arrangement.
 However, despite the difference in location, the functions remain the same.
-Like other suspensions, the torsion bar affects the smoothness of movement, is responsible for adjusting the roll when turning, for reducing the oscillations of the steered wheels.
+Like other suspensions, the torsion bar affects the smoothness of movement, is responsible for adjusting the roll when turning, and reducing vibrations of the steered wheels.
 One

-In some cases, the torsion bar suspension also performs the function of automatic leveling using the engine, which, in turn, tightens the torsion shafts to give additional rigidity.
-A similar design can be used when changing a wheel.
-While all three wheels raise the car, the fourth can be replaced without using a jack.
+However, a torsion bar suspension in some cases also performs the function of automatic leveling with the help of an engine, which, in turn, tightens the torsion bar shafts to provide additional rigidity.
+This kind of design can be used when replacing a wheel.
+While all three wheels are lifting the car, the fourth one can be replaced without using a jack.

 Advantages

-Torsion bar suspension has several advantages over other types.
-For example, the service life of such a structure is much longer, moreover, the height adjustment is easier.
+Torsion bar suspension has some advantages over other types.
+For example, the service life of such a structure is much longer, and height adjustment is easier.
 This suspension is more compact and easier to maintain, which is the main advantage.
-When loose, it can be repaired with a standard wrench, which is not the case with the spring suspension.
+If it becomes loose, it can be repaired using a standard wrench, which cannot be said about the spring suspension.

-The torsion bar is a metal elastic element that works for twisting.
-As a rule, it is a metal rod of circular cross-section with spline connection at the ends.
-A torsion bar can consist of a set of plates, rods, a beam of a certain section.
-Structurally, the torsion bar is attached at one end to the body or frame of the car, and at the other end to the guide element - to the lever.
-When the wheels move, the torsion bar is twisted, thereby achieving an elastic connection between the wheel and the body.
-A feature of torsion bars is rotation only in one direction - in the direction of twisting.
+A torsion bar is a metal elastic element that works to twist.
+As a rule, this is a round metal rod with spline connection at the ends.
+A torsion bar can consist of a set of plates, rods, or beams of a certain section.
+Structurally, the torsion bar is attached at one end to the body or frame of the car, and at the other to the guide element - the lever.
+When the wheels move, the torsion bar twists, thereby achieving an elastic connection between the wheel and the body.
+A feature of torsion bars is that they rotate in only one direction - in the direction of twisting.
 Another feature is that the torsion bar can be used to adjust the height of the body.
-Torsion bars are used in different types independent suspensions: on double wishbones, on trailing arms, with connected trailing arms (torsion beam).
+Torsion bars are used in various types independent suspensions: on double wishbones, on trailing arms, with linked trailing arms (torsion beam).

-In a torsion bar suspension on double wishbones, the torsion bars are located parallel to the body, due to which their length and, accordingly, elastic properties can be adjusted in a wide range.
-One end of the torsion bar is attached to the lower transverse arm (less often to the upper arm), the other end to the vehicle frame.
-This design torsion bar suspension is used as the front suspension of off-road passenger cars - some models of American and Japanese SUVs.
-In the torsion bar suspension on the trailing arms, the torsion bars are connected to the trailing arms and, accordingly, are located across the body.
-This torsion bar suspension design is used as the rear suspension of some small passenger car models.
-A special place in the design of torsion suspensions is occupied by the so-called. torsion beam or suspension with associated trailing arms.
-The guiding device of this suspension is two trailing arms rigidly connected to each other by a beam.
+In a torsion bar suspension with double wishbones, the torsion bars are located parallel to the body, due to which their length and, accordingly, elastic properties can be adjusted within a wide range.
+One end of the torsion bar is attached to the lower wishbone (less often to the upper arm), the other end to the car frame.
+This design Torsion bar suspension is used as the front suspension of off-road passenger cars - some models of American and Japanese SUVs.
+In a torsion bar suspension with trailing arms, the torsion bars are connected to the trailing arms and, accordingly, are located across the body.
+This torsion bar suspension design is used as the rear suspension of some models of small class passenger cars.
+A special place in the design of torsion bar suspensions is occupied by the so-called. torsion beam or suspension with linked trailing arms.
+The guiding device of this suspension is two longitudinal arms, rigidly connected to each other by a beam.
 The trailing arms are attached to the body on one side and to the wheel hubs on the other.
-The beam has a U-shaped cross-section, therefore it has high bending stiffness and low torsional stiffness.
+The beam has a U-shaped cross-section, therefore it has high bending rigidity and low torsional rigidity.
 This property allows the wheels to move up and down independently of each other.
-The torsion beam is currently widely used as the rear suspension in front-wheel drive small and medium-sized vehicles.
-Due to its design, the suspension with a torsion bar occupies an intermediate position between the dependent and independent types of suspensions, therefore its other name is semi-independent suspension.
+The torsion beam is currently widely used as a rear suspension for front-wheel drive small and medium-sized cars.
+Due to its design, a torsion beam suspension occupies an intermediate position between dependent and independent types of suspensions, which is why its other name is semi-independent suspension.

 History of appearance

-Torsion bar suspension began to be used in the mid-1930s on cars of the French Citroen brands...
+Torsion bar suspension began to be used in the mid-1930s on French cars.
+Citroen brand.
 In the 1940s, torsion bars were used on Porsche racing cars.
 Subsequently, they were used by many other automakers.
-For example, Renault, ZiL and Chrysler.
-The use of the torsion bar suspension was primarily due to its good ride quality and simplicity of design.
+For example, Renault, ZIL and Chrysler.
+The use of torsion bar suspension was primarily due to its good ride quality and simplicity of design.

 Rear independent suspension with transverse torsion bars